 One of the principal tenets of medicine is “First, do no harm.”
 Yet incompetent and careless doctors continue to injure patients every day.
-According to the Civil Justice Resource Group, between 65,000 and 200,000 deaths are caused by medical accidents each year.
+According to the Civil Justice Resource Group, medical accidents cause between 65,000 and 200,000 deaths each year.
 These numbers represent almost 1% of all hospital patients who, unfortunately, are the victims of medical malpractice.

 If you have been injured by a doctor, you might have a legal claim to recover financial compensation.
 These cases can be difficult and complex, and you should have an experienced Doral medical malpractice lawyer in your corner from the start.
-At Sibley Dolman, we have represented numerous patients who have been injured by medical professionals, and we are here to help you.
+At Dolman Law Group, we have represented numerous patients who have been injured by medical professionals, and we are here to help you.

 Medical Malpractice Defined

 Medical malpractice is a form of professional negligence.
 Doctors owe patients a duty to exercise reasonable care when treating patients.
-Florida statute 766.102 identifies the precise contours of this duty - to use the skill and care that would be acceptable to reasonably prudent health care providers in light of the circumstances.
+Florida Statutes § 766.102 identifies the precise contours of this duty - to use the skill and care that would be acceptable to reasonably prudent health care providers in light of the circumstances.

-If your doctor is a specialist, then he or she must use that degree of care reasonable for specialists under the circumstances.
+If your doctor is a specialist, they must use the degree of care reasonable for specialists under the circumstances.
 For example, a brain surgeon must use the skill of other brain surgeons, not just the skill of a regular doctor.

-One key to determining whether your doctor satisfied the professional standard of care is what he or she knew at the time of treatment.
+One key to determining whether your doctor satisfied the professional standard of care is what they knew at the time of treatment.
 For example, if you did not notify your doctor of all your symptoms accurately, your doctor might miss a diagnosis.

 Examples of Medical Malpractice

 A doctor or other medical professional can fall below the standard of care in several ways.
-At Sibley Dolman, we see many types of medical malpractice, including:
+At Dolman Law Group, we see many types of medical malpractice, including:

-- Anesthesia errors.
-A mistake in administering anesthesia during surgery can cause brain injuries or even death.
-Anesthesiologists can make errors by failing to properly look into a patient's medical history or by neglecting to monitor the patient's vital signs during surgery.
+- Anesthesia errors: A mistake in administering anesthesia during surgery can cause brain injuries or even death.
+Anesthesiologists can make errors by failing to look into a patient's medical history or monitor the patient's vital signs during surgery.

-- Birth errors.
-Either mother or child (or both) can suffer an injury during birth.
-Many different things can go wrong, including nerve injuries to the baby, surgical errors during a C-section, or infections after surgery.
+- Birth errors: Either mother or child (or both) can suffer an injury during birth.
+Many things can go wrong, including nerve injuries to the baby, surgical errors during a C-section, or infections after surgery.

-- Medication mistakes.
-The doctor might prescribe the wrong medication or prescribe the wrong amount.
+- Medication mistakes: The doctor might prescribe the wrong medication or wrong amount.

-- Failure to inform a patient of the risks of a procedure.
-You cannot give informed consent if you do not understand all the potential risks.
+- Failure to inform a patient of a procedure's risks: You cannot give informed consent if you do not understand all the potential risks.

-- Abandonment.
-Doctors cannot simply stop communicating or treating patients.
+- Abandonment: Doctors cannot simply stop communicating with or treating patients.